AC Optimal Power Flow

 Please note that if the limit constraints are set to minDiffAngle = -2π and maxDiffAngle = 2π for the corresponding branch, JuliGrid will omit the corresponding inequality constraint.

-Additionally, by employing the updateBus! and updateBranch! functions, the user has the ability to modify these specific constraints:
+By employing the updateBus! and updateBranch! functions, users have the ability to modify these constraints:

 Subsequently, the updated set of constraints can be examined as follows: